skelter/embedding-clojure/scriptingwithclojure/README.md

 through the framework, associating the clj extension with Clojure.

 The utility of scripting depends on binding useful variables to the engine.
-This makes your apps objects readily available to user-written scripts.
+This makes your app's objects readily available to user-written scripts.
 In our example, we bind `namesList` and use it in two different scripts.

 Most JDK's ship with a javascript language.